Difference Between Current Assets vs Non-Current Assets

 Example: Land, Machinery, Long term investments

 Current assets are further split into more liquid and liquid current assets.
 Any assets that can be converted into cash within 90 days are the more liquid assets.
-Examples are – bank balances, cheques, cash & cash balances, accounts receivables with a period of up to 90 days, very short term investment funds, marketable securities etc.
+Examples are – bank balances, cheques, cash & cash balances, accounts receivables with a period of up to 90 days, concise term investment funds, marketable securities, etc.

-Non current assets can be divided into tangible and intangible assets.
+Non-current assets can be divided into tangible and intangible assets.
 Tangible assets are those that can be seen and touched like machinery, land, equipment.
 They are bought by the company for its uses and are also accounted for the depreciation.
-Intangible assets are those that are not seen or touched but are very important to form a part of a company’s valuation.
-For e.g. patents, goodwill, copyright issues etc. They also have a decrease in their values due to poor performance or other reasons, and this deduction is termed amortization.
+Intangible assets are those that are not seen or touched but are very important to form a part of a company’s valuation, e.g. patents, goodwill, copyright issues, etc. They also have a decrease in their values due to poor performance or other reasons, and this deduction is termed amortization.

 Additional Expenditure – Capital Expenditure and Revenue Expenditure

-Expenditure that is done on the non current assets for the purpose of increasing productivity for re-use within the company and not for resale.
-It is intended to increase productivity and therefore the earning capacity.
+Capital Expenditure: Expenditure that is done on the non-current assets to increase productivity for re-use within the company and not for resale.
+It is intended to increase productivity and therefore, the earning capacity.
 Since the expenditure is long-term in nature and the business expects to get its return over a longer period of time, it is termed as capital expenditures.

-Expenditure is done on current assets for the purpose of running the day to day business, like administration costs.
-These are costs also incurred in maintaining the noncurrent assets and their earning capacity, for e.g. renewals etc. Revenue expenditure relates only to the current accounting period and in generating revenue of the business for that period.
+Revenue Expenditure: Expenditure is done on current assets to run the day to day business, like administration costs.
+These are costs also incurred in maintaining the noncurrent assets and their earning capacity, e.g. renewals, etc. Revenue expenditure relates only to the current accounting period and in generating revenue of the business for that period.

 In case of liquidation of current assets – the cash balances would increase.
-For e.g, if we receive money from our debtors/accounts receivables, we will be adding it back to our cash balances thus, increasing it.
+E.g., if we receive money from our debtors/accounts receivables, we will be adding it back to our cash balances thus, increasing it.

 It will keep the overall impact of the current assets the same.

-Current assets vs non current assets form an integral part of the company and can be equated to the company’s liabilities and funds.
+Current assets vs non-current assets form an integral part of the company and can be equated to the company’s liabilities and funds.
 They in a form help us to understand that if required, how much debt and loans the business can repay.
-Just how current assets help the stakeholders decide how cash-rich a company is or its liquidity position to run the business, the noncurrent assets give a clear picture about the longevity and the plans of the business.
+How current assets help the stakeholders decide how cash-rich a company is or its liquidity position to run the business, the noncurrent assets give a clear picture about the longevity and the plans of the business.